Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Cross-Sections for Neutrino Reactions in Magnetized Proto-Neutron Star Matter

 where $\psi_e$ is the electron field.
 Also, the effect of a strong magnetic field on electrons may not be a small perturbation.
 The electron energy in the presence of a strong magnetic field is generally given by

-where $n$ enumerates the Landau levels of the electrons.
+where $n$ stands for the Landau levels of the electrons.

-In the limit of $B \rightarrow 0$, the electron wave function becomes a plane wave.
-Therefore, we can use the same expression as Eq. (\ref{uubarB}) for electrons, except for the spin vector.
+But the electron wave function also becomes a plane wave in the limit of $B \rightarrow 0$, so that we can use the same expression as Eq. (\ref{uubarB}) for electrons, aside from the spin vector.
 The upper component of the electron Dirac spinor is an eigenvector of the matrix $\sigma_z$.
 The spin vector in the rest frame of the electron is then $(0;0,0,1)$.
 In the matter frame the boosted spin vector can be written as

 where $k_z$ and $\vk_T$ are the components along the $z$-direction and perpendicular to the $z$-direction, respectively.

 When $\sqrt{2e B} \ll \epsi_e$, the summation over $n$ can be approximated as an integration over energy, i.e.